MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/03-language.md

 1. Download and extract **[text.zip](https://aka.ms/ai-text){:target="_blank"}** at `https://aka.ms/ai-text`.
 This archive contains multiple text documents that you'll use in this exercise.
 1. In a web browser, open the **[Text Analyzer](https://aka.ms/text-analyzer){:target="_blank"}** at `https://aka.ms/text-analyzer`.
 This application provides the text analysis functionality you'll use.

+> **Note**: The app uses a Microsoft Phi generative AI model to analyze text.
+This functionality requires GPU support in your browser.
+If no GPU is available, the app will fallback to use statistical analysis techniques.
+Even if your browser does support GPUs, you can choose to explicitly disable generative AI analysis to reduce memory requirements or if you just want to compare the results from both techniques.
+Generative AI analysis will take significantly longer than statistical analysis, but the results will often be better.

 ## Analyze sentiment

 Sentiment analysis is a common NLP task.
 It's used to determine whether text conveys a positive, neutral or negative sentiment; which makes it useful for categorizing reviews, social media posts, and other subjective documents.